Patrick941/MutliThreading-in-C/PromelaBasics/Notes.md

 ### Polling
 This is the method of the receiver polling the channel after a specified time (or as often as it can sometimes) and reading if data is present.

+### New things learned
+Progress labels are used to indicate an infinite loops that are acceptable and to indiicate progress is being made End labels are used to indicate an end state and is used to specify a valid end state usedd to show that if stuck in a position it is correct

+Embarrasingly parallel is a problem that can be easily parallelised.
+Massievly parallel is the solution to the problem that is implemented with little interaction between threads.

+Assert is used to specify state and run with verify

+Virtual memory and memory protection unit protect from other processes.